altaimeh/Python-Projects/README.md

 # Python-Projects
-A collection of projects built using python to level up my skills.
+A collection of projects built using python to level up my skills!